xdl907/switching-and-routing-project/README.md

 The application is able to re‐route traffic on the back‐up path in case of a failure of a link of the default path and to restore the original ruleset when the default path returns to  a working state.

-### MPLS connection set up
+### Connection set up
-h1 wants to establish an IP connection with h2.
+h1 wants to establish a TCP connection with h2.
 All the flow tables of the switches inside the network are empty (only the default rule is installed).
 When the first IP packet comes to the switch connected to h1, the controller installs the MPLS flows in the switches of the default and backup paths.